zoroMari/animal-colors/readme.md

 During working with this project I implemented such features:

-:heavy_check_mark: create html elements dynamicaly in runtime by using js
+:heavy_check_mark: create html elements dynamicaly in runtime by using ts

 :heavy_check_mark: create logic for gallery with slides and thumbs